API Reference

 • Each emission factor can have multiple, or (usually) no data quality flags, so each of your results may have the same 2 flags, then if you select only one of them you would have no more results.

-• When a search doesn't specify an allowed_data_quality_flags list, we allow some (but not all) flags by default.
-See the documentation for the search request above for how to use allowed_data_quality_flags.
+• When a search doesn't specify an allowed_data_quality_flags list, we allow some flags by default.
+See here for more information about data quality.
+Also see the documentation for the search request above for how to use allowed_data_quality_flags while searching.